muppet9010/factorio-muppet-streamer/README.md

     - target: STRING - Mandatory: the player name to target (case sensitive).
     - duration: FLOAT - Mandatory: how many seconds the effect lasts on the player.
     - control: STRING - Optional: if the player has control over steering, either: `full` or `random`.
 Full allows control over left/right steering, random switches between left, right, straight for short periods.
 If not specified then full is applied.
-    - teleportDistance: INTEGER - Optional: the max distance of tiles that the player will be teleported into the nearest suitable drivable vehicle.
+    - teleportDistance: FLOAT - Optional: the max distance of tiles that the player will be teleported into the nearest suitable drivable vehicle.
 If not supplied it is treated as 0 distance and so the player isn't teleported.
 Don't set a massive distance as this may cause UPS lag, i.e. 3000+.
-- Example command : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":"30", "control": "random", "teleportDistance": 100}`
+- Example command : `/muppet_streamer_aggressive_driver {"target":"muppet9010", "duration":30, "control": "random", "teleportDistance": 100}`

 Notes: